 Aguachile, meaning “chile water,” is basically Mexican sashimi.
-Commonly done with shrimp, aguachile is a cousin of ceviche.
+Commonly done with shrimp, this aguachile recipe is basically a cousin of ceviche.

 What makes an aguachile recipe different from ceviche?
 It is very much like ceviche in that it is raw fish or seafood marinated in citrus and chile, but unlike ceviche, aguachile is only doused with the zippy marinate a few minutes before serving, so it is quite raw.